 Pineapple sage (Salvia elegans) is a perennial flowering sage with tubular red flowers that attract butterflies and hummingbirds.
 Today, this beauty is primarily grown as an ornamental, but it is said to have medicinal uses as well.

 Grape scented sage doesn’t smell like grapes, but rather more like freesia.
-It can get quite tall (8 feet by 6 feet).
+It can get quite tall (8 – 6 feet or 2 – 2.5 m.).
 It is a late blooming plant that attracts hummingbirds.
 The leaves and flowers can be steeped to make tea.

-Another common salvia amongst gardeners is Salvia splendens or scarlet sage (salvia).
+Another common salvia amongst gardeners is Salvia splendens or scarlet sage.
 This is an annual plant that thrives in full sun but withstands partial shade in well-draining soil with consistent irrigation.
 Blossoms are scarlet in color and last from late spring through the first frost.

-Mealycup sage is generally an annual in most regions.
-It attains a height of 2-3 feet and is punctuated with blue, purple or white flower spikes.
+Mealycup sage (Salvia farinacea) is generally an annual in most regions.
+It attains a height of 2-3 feet (0.5 – 1 m.) and is punctuated with blue, purple or white flower spikes.
 Some newer varieties to look for are ‘Empire Purple,’ ‘Strata’ and ‘Victoria Blue.’

-Mexican bush sage (Salvia leucantha) grow to 3-4 feet, is drought tolerant, but a tender perennial otherwise.
+Mexican bush sage (Salvia leucantha) grows to 3-4 feet (1 m.), is drought tolerant, but a tender perennial otherwise.
 This beautiful accent plant has purple or white flower spikes.

 There are many other varieties of sage plants for the garden (far too many to name here), whether you want them for their aromatic foliage or as an ornamental or both.
 Sage plants are a hardy addition to the garden and with so many varieties, you are sure to find one to suit you.